 Good to know: Book tables at Husk, F.I.G., The Macintosh, The Grocery, and Butcher & Bee.

-Head to Chattanooga if you're in the mood for southern-style cool.
+If you're in the mood for Southern-style cool.
 Check out the chic Bluff View Art District's cafes, historic buildings, and galleries.
 Warehouse Row has recently become a haven for shopping, dining, and strolling.

 Route to take: It's about 130 miles (or a two-and-a-half hour drive) southeast of Nashville.
 You can zip down I-24.
 If you've got a boat, you can make a grand entrance via the Tennessee River.

-Good to know: Bluff View Inn, beautifully appointed rooms in three restored turn-of-the-century homes.
+Good to know: Bluff View Inn has beautifully appointed rooms in three restored turn-of-the-century homes.
 There's a free shuttle line to help you get around the district.

 Route to take: The one that leads you to Dolly's homeland.

 Good to know: Hike Mount Lecont and rest your toes at Leconte Lodge.
-Take a spin around Dollywood during the day (your visit earns you life long music street cred) for some rides and bluegrass music a plenty.
-Dine in this log cabin at night.
-Splurge at Blackberry Farm.
+Take a spin around Dollywood during the day (your visit earns you lifelong music street cred) for rides and bluegrass music a plenty.
+Dine in a log cabin at Greenbrier Restaurant at night or splurge on an unforgettable meal at Blackberry Farm.

 Route to take: Drive 30 minutes south of Nashville on the heavily wooded, historic Natchez Trace Parkway.